National Academy of Sciences

-The National Academy of Sciences Award in Neurosciences is awarded every three years to recognize extraordinary contributions to the progress of the neuroscience fields, including neurochemistry, neurophysiology, neuropharmacology, developmental neuroscience, neuroanatomy, and behavioral and clinical neuroscience.
-The award is supported by the Fidia Research Foundation and is presented with a $25,000.
+The NAS Award in the Neurosciences is awarded every three years to recognize extraordinary contributions to the progress of the neuroscience fields, including neurochemistry, neurophysiology, neuropharmacology, developmental neuroscience, neuroanatomy, and behavioral and clinical neuroscience.
+The award was established by the Fidia Research Foundation and is presented with a $25,000 prize.

 Seymour S. Kety and Louis Sokoloff became the first recipients of the award in 1988 for their work developing techniques to measure brain blood flow and metabolism.
 The techniques developed remain valuable to the study of brain function and maintain application in clinical medicine.
 Kety’s nitrous oxide method to measure the brain’s blood flow revolutionized research on the human brain.
 His theory of inert gas exchange between blood and tissues sought to measure more localized measurements in the brain rather than the brain’s as a whole, which is what the nitrous oxide method measured.
 In translating the theory to method, Sokoloff collaborated with Kety to translate Kety’s theory to an operational method.
 The work completed by the two in made huge strides in the field of neuroscience.

 For fundamental contributions to understanding the functional organization of the primate brain, including discovery of the visual functions of inferior temporal cortex, the role of the dorsal and ventral visual pathways in spatial and object processing, and anatomical descriptions of cognitive and non-cognitive memory systems.

 Read more about Mishkin's work

 For the elucidation of fundamental mechanisms of chemical signaling, including opiate receptors, NO signaling, and other neurotransmitter/receptor interactions.

 For his seminal discoveries elucidating cellular and molecular bases for synaptic plasticity in the brain.